 Visits to the school are warmly welcomed.

 The School Admissions Code states that the Admission authorities must set a timetable for organising and hearing appeals.
-The link below takes you to the appeal timetables on the Somerset County Council website at:
+The link below takes you to the appeal timetables on the Somerset Council website at: